shfcheung/obfuscated-multiclassification/README.md

 Fewer convolutional layers have been experimented but it turns out 8 layers perform the best in terms of prediction accuracy.
 More convolutional layers do not necessary outperform 8 layers and hence 8 layers are used in consideration of model parsimony.

 ### Maxpooling Layer
-The activation maps obtained from each convolution layer are maxpooled and concatenated into a single vector respectively, which further extract useful information in the "**ngrams**" of different sizes for author prediction.
+The activation maps obtained from each convolution layer are maxpooled and concatenated into a single vector respectively, which further extract useful information in the "**ngrams**" of different sizes for Novel prediction.
 Hence there are eight 64-dimensional vectors after maxpooling.

 Average pooling have been taken into consideration as well (keeping other hyperparameters constant), yet it underperforms Maxpooling significantly.
 It might have diluted the salient features for prediction from each activation maps.